 A revision of the 4-year strategic plan has been initiated by the Company alongside the Group with the Horizon 2024 project.
-This conclusion of the revision of the strategic plan has been conducted in 2020 and is expected to be approved by the Board of Directors in Q1 2021.
+This conclusion of the revision of the strategic plan has been approved by the Board of Directors in 2021 and its implementation is in progress.